open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 ### Metric: `messaging.process.messages`

-This metric is [required][MetricRequired] for batch process operations, and [recommended](MetricRecommended) for batch processing operations instrumented for pull-based scenarios.
+This metric is [required][MetricRequired] for batch process operations, and [recommended][MetricRecommended] for batch processing operations instrumented for pull-based scenarios.
 It's [opt-in][MetricOptIn] when the messaging system does not support batch processing since the message count can be derived from the `messaging.process.duration` histogram.

 _Note: The need to report `messaging.process.messages` depends on the messaging system capabilities and not application scenarios or client library limitations._